GuillemMV/Logs4Guillem/README.md

 I wrote this project because I thought that using bigger libraries like Log4j in small projects is a bit counterproductive at the moment of setting up the util.
 So, this is the best option for me to get a log register in my projects without configuring dependencies.

-# What if i want to use it?
+# What if I want to use it?
 Export it as a JAR file, and put it on the project where you want to use it.
 Then create a config.properties file and put this:
 ```
 date.format=dd-MM-yyyy